A Svelte port of Streamdown by Vercel - an all in one markdown renderer, designed specifically for AI-powered streaming applications.

 Character-level tokenization (tokenize: 'char') creates significantly more DOM elements than word-level tokenization.
 Use character tokenization sparingly and only when the typewriter effect is essential for your user experience.

-<script> import { Streamdown } from 'svelte-streamdown'; let content = `# Hello WorldThis is a **bold** text and this is *italic*.\`\`\`javascriptconsole.log('Hello from Streamdown!');\`\`\``;</script><Streamdown {content} /><script> import { Streamdown } from 'svelte-streamdown'; let content = `# Custom Components ExampleThis heading will use a custom component!`;</script><Streamdown {content}> {#snippet heading({ children })} <h1 class="mb-4 text-4xl font-bold text-blue-600"> {@render children()} </h1> {/snippet}</Streamdown><script> import { Streamdown } from 'svelte-streamdown'; let markdown = `[Safe Link](https://trusted-domain.com/page)`;</script><Streamdown {content} allowedImagePrefixes={['https://trusted-domain.com']} allowedLinkPrefixes={['https://trusted-domain.com']}/>| Prop | Type | Default | Description |
+<script> import { Streamdown } from 'svelte-streamdown'; let content = `# Hello WorldThis is a **bold** text and this is *italic*.\`\`\`javascriptconsole.log('Hello from Streamdown!');\`\`\``;</script><Streamdown {content} /><script> import { Streamdown } from 'svelte-streamdown'; let content = `# Custom Components ExampleThis heading will use a custom component!`;</script><Streamdown {content}> {#snippet heading({ children })} <h1 class="mb-4 text-4xl font-bold text-blue-600"> {@render children()} </h1> {/snippet}</Streamdown><script> import { Streamdown } from 'svelte-streamdown'; let markdown = `[Safe Link](https://trusted-domain.com/page)`;</script><Streamdown {content} allowedImagePrefixes={['https://trusted-domain.com']} allowedLinkPrefixes={['https://trusted-domain.com']}/>Prefixes can also be protocol-only, which allows any URL using that protocol.
+For example, 'https://' allows every HTTPS link while still blocking insecure http:// links, and 'mailto:' / 'tel:' allow email and phone links:

 |---|---|---|---|